Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Introduction

 We aim to (a) investigate how the commonly deployed design components of flagging mechanisms impact users' perceptions of procedural fairness and (b) derive empirically informed design recommendations for improving procedural fairness in flag submissions.
 We examine three aspects of procedural fairness in this work --- \textbf{consistency}, \textbf{transparency}, and \textbf{voice} \cite{vaccaro2020end}.
 Below, we discuss the treatment of each aspect in prior content moderation research and explain its relevance to flagging mechanisms to motivate our research inquiries.

 \textbf{Consistency} refers to the level of uniformity of the content moderation process, i.e., how content moderation policies are enacted to make moderation decisions regardless of the variable posting contexts \cite{vaccaro2020end,katsaros2022procedural}.
-Prior research shows that Black, Indigenous, and people of color (BIPOC), LBGTQIA+, disabled, plus-sized individuals, and sex workers experience more frequent and severe moderation consequences than other users ~\cite{haimson2021disproportionate,ma2022m,are2023flagging,lyu2024blindtokers} despite being subjected to the same policies.
-Such inequitable moderation experiences have contributed to user perceptions that moderation has become a form of censorship \cite{ma2022m}.
+Prior research shows that Black, Indigenous, and people of color (BIPOC), LBGTQIA+, disabled, plus-sized individuals, and sex workers experience more frequent and more severe moderation consequences than other users ~\cite{haimson2021disproportionate,ma2022m,are2023flagging,lyu2024blindtokers} despite being subjected to the same policies.
+Such inequitable moderation experiences have contributed to user perceptions that moderation systems discriminate against certain user groups based on their identity characteristics~\cite{thach2022visible}, further fueling the criticism that moderation has become a form of censorship \cite{ma2022m}.

 Our study also addresses disproportionate moderation experiences, but we focus on a different stakeholder --- \textit{users who flag content}.
-We posit that users' belief in the platform's ability to enact consistent flag reviews, regardless of the flagger's identity, is crucial.
+We posit that users' \textit{belief in} the platform's ability to enact consistent flag reviews, regardless of the flagger's identity, is crucial.
 Thus, prioritizing inter-flagger ``consistency'' would mitigate disproportionality in the review process and promote a perception of moderation fairness among users.
+Importantly, platforms should not just enact inter-flagger consistency in their flag review processes but also satisfy end-users that such consistency exists.
+We examine factors that shape consistency perceptions by exploring the following research question: